PhD application guidelines

 How to apply

-General information on the application process is available on the Application guidance notes.
-As part of the application you will be asked to provide a CV, a personal statement, and a research proposal.
+General information on the application process is available on the College application guidance notes.
+As part of the application, you will be asked to provide a CV, a personal statement, and a research proposal.
 Please make sure to include in your application an indication of potential supervisors, we recommend that you list 3-4 supervisors to maximize your chances of being shortlisted for an interview.

 Preparing your CV

 Your CV should summarise your educational qualifications, and indicate any relevant research experience, internships or work experience.
 The CV should also indicate any publications with web links from where they can be accessed.
 You will be required to submit with your application full degree transcripts showing results for individual subjects for both your Bachelors and Masters (or equivalent) degrees.
 Your application should also be accompanied by at least two reference letters commenting on the applicant’s suitability to undertake research.

 You can suggest in your application a number of potential supervisors, whose research may interest you.
 You should look at the research themes page for a brief overview of the research interests of our academic and research staff.